-The microphone on the Razer Kraken isn't the best around, and the sound reproduction isn't up to snuff for watching movies, but it's a great entry level gaming headset with a price to match.
-It particularly excels at the higher end of the frequency response range, so voices and highs really excel.
-If communicating with your teammates is more important than hearing the boom of explosions, the Razer Kraken may be the best budget gaming headset for you.
-And this Razer headset looks great too.
+The microphone on the Razer Kraken isn't the best around, and the sound reproduction isn't up to snuff for watching movies, but it's a great entry-level gaming headset with a price to match.
+It particularly excels at the higher end of the frequency response range, so it really excels where voices and highs are concerned.
+If communicating with your teammates is more important than emphasizing the boom of explosions, the Razer Kraken may be the best budget gaming headset for you.
+And this Razer headset looks great, too.
 You can choose from a variety of colors or a more simple and sleek black design.

 8. Mpow EG3 Pro Gaming Headset

-Mpow headsets have quickly gained a great relationship in the gaming community because they're cheap without sacrificing quality.
-The EG3, for instance, offers compatibility with every modern console as well as surround sound and some especially above average bass performance.
-Its bulky industrial design may look heavy, but it actually feels great even if you're wearing it for hours at a time.
+Mpow headsets have quickly gained a great reputation in the gaming community because they're cheap without sacrificing quality.
+The EG3, for instance, offers compatibility with every modern console as well as surround sound and some especially above-average bass performance.
+Its bulky industrial design may look heavy, but it actually feels great even when wearing it for hours at a time.
 And in a cool but surprising touch for a gaming headset in this price range, it even comes with some LED lighting.
-The industrial design is more than just for show too.
-It employs a metal suspension band and all around quality components.
+The industrial design is more than just for show, too.
+It employs a metal suspension band and all-around quality components.

 10. BENGOO G9000 Stereo Gaming Headset

 Reliable Communication Without Sacrificing the Bass